Current Affairs-Topics

 Gravitational Waves: A New Window to the Universe

 Before gravitational wave detection, scientists relied only on electromagnetic signals like light and radio waves.
 But many phenomena like dark matter or neutron star collisions don’t emit light.
-Thanks to LIGO black hole detection, we can now study the invisible universe, opening a new frontier in space research.
+Thanks to the LIGO black hole detection, we can now study the invisible universe, opening a new frontier in space research.

 India plans to contribute actively to the LIGO-India observatory in Maharashtra, expected to be operational by 2030.
 This aligns perfectly with India's rising tech ambitions and its expanding automotive sector.